 Jupiter, A Generous Guide to the Planet of Hope, Faith, Growth and Good Fortune

-• Jupiter in the signs and houses
+• Jupiter Transits – clear interpretations of Jupiter moving through the zodiac signs and astrological houses

 Read part of the chapter on Jupiter in Astrology (pg.
 3)